-- the individual's service is performed entirely inside Illinois; - the individual's service is performed inside and outside Illinois, but the service performed outside Illinois is incidental to the individual's service performed inside Illinois; or, - some of the service is performed inside of Illinois, and either the base of operations, or if there is no base of operations, the place from which the service is directed or controlled is inside Illinois; or - the base of operations or the place from which the service is directed or controlled, is not in any state in which some part of the service is performed, but the individual is a resident of Illinois.
+- the individual's service is performed entirely inside Illinois; - the individual's service is performed inside and outside Illinois, but the service performed outside Illinois is incidental to the individual's service performed inside Illinois; or, - some of the service is performed inside of Illinois, and either the base of operations, or if there is no base of operations, the place from which the service is directed or controlled is inside Illinois: or - the base of operations or the place from which the service is directed or controlled, is not in any state in which some part of the service is performed, but the individual is a resident of Illinois.

-Note: Payments made to a nonresident who performs personal services under a personal service contract for sports performances taking place in Illinois are included in Column 2 if the professional sports team that the individual is a member of is a resident of a state that imposes a comparable tax liability on Illinois residents.
+Note: Payments made to a nonresident who performs personal services under a personal service contract at a sporting event that takes place entirely in Illinois, are included in Column 2, if the professional sports team that the individual is a member of, is a resident of a state that imposes a comparable tax liability on residents of Illinois.
 For further information, refer to Illinois Income Tax Regulations, Sections 100.3100(e) and 100.3120(a)(3).

-Line 3a - Sales factor - In

-Column 1, write your total sales everywhere.
+Line 3 - Sales factor - In Column 1, write your total sales everywhere.
 In Column 2, write your total sales inside Illinois.
-For Column 3, divide Column 2 by Column 1 and write the result, carried to six decimal places.
+Divide Column 2 by Column 1 and write the result, carried to six decimal places only, in Column 3.
+Multiply the decimal in Column 3 by the factor in Column 4 and write the result in Column 5.
 If zero is written in Column 1, this factor is not applicable.
-Write "N/A" in Column 3.
+Write "N/A" in Column 3 and refer to the instructions under Line 4 entitled "What if I do not have three factors?"